 Hairdressing – Certificate III

-This qualification reflects the role of barbers who use a range of well-developed sales, consultation and technical skills and knowledge to provide a broad range of barbering services to clients.
-They use discretion and judgement to provide client services and take responsibility for the outcomes of their own work.
-This qualification provides a pathway to work as a barber in any industry environment, usually a barber shop or salon.
+Apprentices employed as hairdressers use a range of well-developed sales, consultation and technical skills and knowledge to provide a broad range of hairdressing services to clients.
+They use discretion and judgement to provide client services.
+On-site supervisors are to review and approve apprentices work and are responsible for all services conducted by the apprentice.
+This qualification provides a pathway to work as a hairdresser in any industry environment, usually a salon.

 |HSC credit||ATAR pathway|